e2dubba/xlsxmerge.py/README.md

 # xlsxmerge.py
-Merges Excell Sheets and Workbooks into one Excell Sheet
+Merges Excell Sheets and Workbooks into one Excel Sheet

 This project was designed for a specific use case, but by design it is flexible.
 Any other uses would require some tweaking of the code, but